bjpop/haskell-linux-perf/README.ghc-events-perf.txt

-Sample usage, illustrated with the test data files.
+Crash-course of the ghc-events-perf tool:

+ghc --make -eventlog -rtsopts -threaded MyProgram.hs

+ghc-events-perf record MyProgram +RTS -N2 -l-g-p

+ghc-events-perf convert MyProgram

+threadscope MyProgram.total.eventlog

+A longer example, pointing out some common pitfalls and using the test data files ParFib.* from the library's github repository.

 The test data files ParFib.perf.data and ParFib.eventlog were obtained with

-sudo path-to/rec-perf +RecPerf -o ParFib.perf.data -RecPerf ./ParFib +RTS -N2 -l-g-p
+sudo path-to/ghc-events-perf record +RecPerf -o ParFib.perf.data -RecPerf ./ParFib +RTS -N2 -l-g-p

 where ParFib is the Haskell program from